-M57 is a difficult 10x50 binocular object appearing at best as a faint out of focus star.
-It is certainly much easier to locate when using larger 20x80 binoculars.
-Small telescopes fair better.
-A 100mm (4-inch) telescope reveals M57 as a small grey puffed out slightly elliptical shaped patch of light, but noticing the ring shape with it centre hole is challenging even when using averted vision.
-When viewed through a 200mm (8-inch) telescope, the shape is much clearer with finer detail also visible.
+M57 is a difficult 10x50 binocular object, appearing at best as a faint out of focus star.
+It's certainly much easier to spot when using larger 20x80 models.
+Small telescopes fair better and a 100mm (4-inch) scope reveals a small grey puffed out, slightly elliptical patch of light.
+However, seeing the ring shape with it central hole is challenging even when using averted vision.
+When viewed through a 200mm (8-inch) telescope, the shape is much clearer with finer details also visible.

-Very large amateur scopes show more intricate detail but the 15th magnitude central star, at the heart of the Ring Nebula, is difficult to spot.
-However, it's easy to image.
+Very large amateur scopes show more intricate details, but the 15th magnitude central star at the heart of the Ring Nebula is difficult to spot.
+However, it's much easier to image.

 M57 Data Table